Brikmo/brikmo-landing-page/src/pages/index.md

 formSectionTitle: Get in touch
 contents:
   - title: Create a Pickup/Shopping Order.
-    text: >
-      Pick from either a Pickup or Shopping order, and list the item or items you need right away.
+    text: Choose from either a Pickup or Shopping order, and list the item or items you need right away.
 You can include item details to ensure the right items are selected.
     imagePosition: left